 Make Your Military House a Home

 The first thing you can do when moving into military housing is turn your house into a home!
-When you are renting, it may be hard to decorate without doing any major renovations, but creative crafts can really take your home up a notch.
+It may be hard to decorate when you are renting without doing any major renovations, but creative crafts can take your home up a notch.
 Encourage your kids to get involved by applying temporary wallpaper or making art to hang on the wall.

 Engage in the Community

 Another benefit of living in military housing is all of the community events going on.
-At many of our locations, you can enjoy recreation centers, gyms, pools, kids events, adult groups, and much more.
+Enjoy recreation centers, gyms, pools, kid's events, adult groups, and much more.
 You’ll never get bored with this much fun around!

 Find a Military Family Support Group

 While it’s important to make sure your little ones are taken care of, it’s also important to take care of yourself!
 As a military family, you are used to relocations, deployments, law changes, and more - but that doesn’t make it any easier.
 If you find yourself struggling to keep up with raising your military family, seek out the support of others in similar situations.

 For example, Lincoln Military Housing residents enjoy a strong community bond, but there are many other resources to turn to as well.
 FRGs, or Family Readiness Groups, provide useful information and military family support.
 Facebook and Twitter are also great places to have conversations with others raising their families in military housing.
 Or, you could try a Military Spouses MeetUp to socialize with people in your area!

 Spend More Time With Your Kids